Zanzibar - West Coast

 7 Night discounted holiday at the Sea Cliff Resort and Spa

-Return flights to Zanzibar on the scheduled, direct services of Mango Return resort transfers 7 Nights accommodation in a Garden Room Breakfast & dinner daily All taxes, levies & surcharges (estimate)
+Return flights to Zanzibar on the Kenya Airways Return resort transfers 7 Nights accommodation in a Superior Seaview room Breakfast, lunch & dinner daily.
+Plus house wines & house spirits, local beers, selected alcoholic & non-alcoholic cocktails, juice, still water, tea & coffee.
+Drinks are served from 10h00 to 24h00.
+All taxes, levies & surcharges (estimate)

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

 |Total Price:||ZAR 18 195|